 Should You Start Using Retinol in Your 20s?

-Darden agrees: “That’s when signs of aging (like fine lines) start to appear, so it’s best to ensure you’re on a good skin care routine early.”
-If you wait until later, it’ll be more difficult and potentially less effective.
-(She practices what she preaches, as well: She’s been using retinol since she was 23.)
+Shani agrees.
+In your 20s, she explains “signs of aging start to appear, so it’s best to ensure you’re on a good skincare routine early.”
+If you wait until later, it’ll be more difficult and potentially less effective to get your skin to bounce back.

-How to Add Retinol to Your Routine
+How to Use Retinol